-EUR 20 for a Claude subscription – and yet costs are spiralling?
-Anyone using AI productively knows the problem: token quotas are used up faster than expected, model prices vary by a factor of 20, and without systematic monitoring, an efficiency gain quickly turns into a cost driver.
+EUR 20 for a Claude subscription, and costs are still spiralling?
+Anyone using AI in production knows the problem: token quotas run out faster than expected, model prices vary by a factor of 20, and without systematic monitoring an efficiency gain quickly turns into a cost driver.

 This guide provides clarity.
 You will learn: